Shimane Prefecture: Middle Ages

 The Iwami area was split into three regions: the mining district, under the direct control of the Shogunate, the Hamada clan region, and the Tsuwano clan region.
-The Iwami Ginzan, now a UNESCO World Heritage Site produced silver and was one of the nation's largest silver mine by the early 17th century.
+The Iwami Ginzan, now a UNESCO World Heritage Site, produced silver and was one of the nation's largest silver mines by the early 17th century.
 The Hamada clan was on the shogunate's side in the Meiji Restoration, and the castle was burned down.
 The Tsuwano clan, despite then being ruled by the Matsudaira, was on the emperor's side in the restoration.

-Modern Age
+Modern age

 In 1871, the abolition of the han system placed the old Shimane and Hamada Provinces in the current area of Shimane Prefecture.
 Later that year, Oki became part of Tottori.
-In 1876, Hamada Prefecture was merged into the Shimane Prefecture.
+In 1876, Hamada Prefecture was merged into Shimane Prefecture.
 Also, Tottori Prefecture was added in the same year.
 However, five years later, in 1881, the current portion of Tottori Prefecture was separated and the current border was formed.